mui/mui-x/docs/data/data-grid/pagination/pagination.md

 By default, the pagination is handled on the client.
 This means you have to give the rows of all pages to the data grid.
-If your dataset is too big, and you only want to fetch the current page, you can use server-side pagination.
+If your dataset is too big, and you want to fetch the pages on demand, you can use server-side pagination.

-Grid supports two types of server-side pagination based on the supported API from the server:
+In general, the server-side pagination could be categorized into two types:

 - Index-based pagination
 - Cursor-based pagination